jmiseikis/INF3480_2018/ROS_INF3480_Part2_2018.md

 code package.xml
 ```

-And add the following lines
+And add the following lines to the `package.xml`

 ```
 <build_depend>inf3480_msgs</build_depend>